 This module will:

-Your modules in Year 2 introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
+In your second year, your modules will introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
 You'll gain a deeper understanding of how businesses operate.

 Your year in industry will give you the opportunity to apply your academic learning to a real-life business.